FabioBl77/AppSpringBoot/README.md

-<br><p>in oltre nella home page avremo accesso alla pagina che riepiloga tutte le vendite rappresentate in grafici</P>
+<br><p>Inoltre, nella home page avremo accesso a una pagina che fornisce un riepilogo di tutte le vendite, rappresentate attraverso grafici dettagliati.</P>

-<p>(Additionally, on the home page, we will have access to a page that summarizes all sales represented in graphs.)</p><br>
+<p>(Additionally, on the home page, we will have access to a page that provides a summary of all sales, represented through detailed graphs.)</p><br>